 Chapter 3.
-Organization of the Drawing: Blocks and Layers
+Drawing organization: Blocks and Layers

-BlueCAD Express contains two very important tools for the organization of the drawing: blocks and layers.
+BlueCAD contains two very important tools for the organization of the drawing: blocks and layers.
 Learning how to use these two tools in the best possible way is very important, because it contributes to speeding up the drawing process and to greatly increase the efficiency of the draftsman.